-The tallest palm tree in the world is so fascinating.
+The tallest palm tree in the world captured me the first time I viewed their photograph.

 Will you be thunderstruck seeing them?
 Let's find out.

-Sure enough, after seeing that first amazing pic of those tallest palm trees, I began encountering more about them.
-Even a daily word game I played used their image as a backdrop!
+Yet sure enough, after seeing that first amazing pic of those tallest palm trees, I began encountering more about them.
+Even a daily word game I played had a pic as a backdrop!
 Similar to the one I first viewed.

-When you see them, their height may amaze you, too!
-These tallest palm trees in the world mostly go by Quindío Wax Palms, or just Wax Palms.
-Their common names.
+When you Travel There to See Them, their height may amaze you, too!
+These tallest palm trees in the world are also commonly called Wax Palms.

 Yes, these are the world's tallest palm trees.

-Even getting a place in Guinness World Records, as the "Tallest Living Palm Tree."
-As validated by Colombian botanist/palm specialist, Rodrigo Bernal.
+The Guinness World Records records it as the "Tallest Living Palm Tree."
+It was validated by Colombian botanist/palm specialist, Rodrigo Bernal.

-His team noted by measurement, two Wax palms in La Carbonera's Tochecito River valley:
+His team noted two Wax palms in La Carbonera's Tochecito River Valley, with these authenticated measurements:

 The solitary trunk itself, loftily rises into the air!
 In the 1800s, there's even documentation of one reaching 200 feet high.